steveyiyo/steveyiyo/README.md

 Hey, SteveYi is HERE!
 SteveYi is a student from Taiwan, who is interested in network engineering.
-Current study Southern Taiwan University of Science and Technology - 2nd grade of five-year junior in school
+Current studying Southern Taiwan University of Science and Technology - 2nd grade of five-year junior in school

 ### SteveYi Network Service
  - 🌐 Network Engineering (Check more infomation at [HERE](https://network.steveyi.net))